Zac0511/Puter-AI-PWA/README.md

 Puter has an SDK called **[Puter.js](https://docs.puter.com/)**, allowing any website to have access to AI functionalities, and store files on the user's Puter filesystem.
 And Puter is open source too !

-The Puter.js LLM is powered by GPT 4o Mini, allowing the app to use a powerful AI, for free.
+The Puter.js LLM is powered by GPT 5 Nano, allowing the app to use a powerful AI, for free.

 ## Google Material Design V3
 This app's UI is powered by **Google Material Design V3**, a clean UI, with rounded courners, etc...